Rinnegatamante/vitaQuake/README.md

 - Multiplayer support for both online and locale lobbies

 #TODO List

+Priority: HIGH:
 - Switch to Hardware GPU rendering
-- Add support to gyroscope
 - Add different servers type support (DarkPlaces, Cheatfree, etc)

+Priority: LOW
+- Add support to gyroscope.
+- Enable multiplayer if the user is on WiFi.
+- Add "Performances" submenu.
+- Make a more complete joystick configuration menu.

 #Credits
 - idSoftware for winQuake sourcecode